forestgrape/coronavirus/coronavirus.md

 [in work]

 Coronaviruses can adapt fast to changed or new environments if given time and opportunity.
 The adaption over multiple generations occurs through genetic evolution i.e. mutation of RNA genome.
-The genetic evolution of coronaviruses is fast compared to other [forms of life](#form-of-life) because:
+The genetic evolution of coronaviruses is fast compared to other [forms of life](#life-form) because:
 * a short average generation-time (only a few hours [to be confirmed])
-* properties of [RNA replication](#ssRNA).
-The mechanism of RNA copying [[Woo et al.](#woo)] [more refs coming] is:
+* properties of [single stranded RNA replication](#ssRNA).
+The mechanism of RNA copying is:
     - RNA-dependent RNA polymerase, which yields a high rate of random point mutations compared to DNA polymerases
-    - a homologous recombination mechanism
+    - a homologous recombination mechanism [[Woo et al.](#woo)] , more refs coming]
 * Genome is [encoded in RNA and not in DNA](#lifetime-storage)
 * large population size both within hosts and the number of infected hosts (for Sars-CoV-2)

-Coronaviruses have large genomes (in comparison to other RNA viruses and messenger RNAs) which both back the recombination and encode complex proteins.
-The coronavirus RNA genome is among the largest strands of RNA occurring on todays earth, possibly even the largest[to check].
+Coronaviruses have large genomes (in comparison to other RNA viruses or messenger RNAs) which both back the recombination and encode complex proteins.
+The coronavirus RNA genome is among the largest strands of RNA occurring on todays earth, possibly even the largest [to check].
 [in work]

 ### Conserved Patterns